decentralized-identity/org/Org documents/jobs/PM.md

 See a detailed job description below and apply directly by sending an email to jobs@identity.foundation.

+*Please send the following two documents:*
+* *an application letter about your interest in the role; how you would be able to help DIF to grow; anything else you think we should know about you.*
+* *a resume*

 ## **Program Manager - Full-time**
 **_Core Responsibilities_**